 The Fourth Annual Car Show is Saturday, May 11th from 10 a.m. to 2 p.m. at the Rubidoux High School student parking lot, adjacent to the football field.
 The lot is located at the back of the high school with nearest cross streets, 42nd and Pacific Avenue.
 Judging for awards will occur during the event with awards to be handed out from 12:45 p.m. to 2:00 p.m.

 Riverside Nationals Car Show is open to all years, makes and models.
-Registration is available online starting February 1st for $25.
-Additional registration opportunity will be available for cash only on the day of the event from 8 a.m. to 10 a.m. at the gate entry on Pacific Avenue.
+Registration is available online until May 9th for $25.
+Additional cash only registration opportunity the day of the event from 8 a.m. to 10 a.m. at the gate entry on Pacific Avenue.
 Late registrants will be accepted until 12 p.m.
 We encourage all participants to register early or complete the registration form below and bring it to the event for day of registration.

-Spectator tickets will be available online for $5, starting February 1st.
+Spectator tickets will be available online for $5, until May 9th.
 Additional ticket opportunity at the event for $5, cash only.
 There are no refunds for ticket sales, with all proceeds to benefit the Rubidoux High School Route 66 Car Club Scholarship Fund.
 Children age ten and under are free with paid adult, please no dogs or animals at the event.
 Students with ASB card from any school and Military with ID will be admitted for free.

 SPECIAL GUEST APPEARANCES

 The Fourth Annual Wild Bill’s Riverside Nationals Car Show will feature a panel of legendary pinstripers including Richard McPeak, Hot Dog, Chillin’ Jeff Styles, Dave Whittle, Calvin Wiekamp, Zeak Zorac and a host of other pinstripers.
-The show will feature an appearance by patriarch of the pinstripe community, Tom Kelly.
+For the second year in a row, the show will host patriarch of the pinstripe community, Tom Kelly.

 PIN-UP CONTEST HOSTED BY SIZZLING SWEET PEA

 - The contest is not affiliated or organized with the Rubidoux High School Route 66 Car Club.